vrsxjn/scheduled-spring/README.md

 ## Frontend

-1. Navegue até a pasta `front-angular` no seu terminal.
+1. Navegue até a pasta `front` no seu terminal.

 2. Execute o seguinte comando para instalar as dependências do Angular: